eladjmc/bank-frontend-react/README.md

 ## Usage

-To start the development server for the client and server, run the following command in the project root directory:
+To start the development server for the client run the following command in the project root directory:

 ```
-npm run dev
+npm start
 ```